Prinzhorn/electron-sigabrt/README.md

 `client` will bombard the server with gRPC calls to make sure there's some stream action going on almost constantly.

-`server` will `app.quit()` after two seconds and trigger an SIGABRT if it happens to happen at the right moment.
+`server` will `app.quit()` after two seconds and trigger a SIGABRT if it happens to happen at the right moment.
 Should happen after a single digit amount of tries.